g-leech/argmin-gravitas/metrics.md

 	<h3><i>The Inference Review</i> on common academic flaws</h3>
 	<div>
-		<i><a href="http://inference-review.com/article/the-mother-lode">Inadequacies</a></i> is a list of silly statements by scientists or journalists.
+		<i><a href="http://inference-review.com/article/the-mother-lode">Inadequacies</a></i> is a catalogue of silly statements by scientists or journalists.
 It's sort of their gag page.
-Entries fall into at least one of:<br>
+Entries fall into at least one of:<br><br>

 		<ul>
     		<li>Exaggeration (E)</li>